By Eric McLamb

 This is the beginning of the Era of The Great Adaptation.

 The frightening reality to all this is that human society is latching onto diminishing human interaction to cope with nature.
-As Katherine Mangu-Ward, editor-in-chief of Reason Magazine, stated in a recent Politico Magazine survey: the current pandemic “will sweep away many of the artificial barriers to moving more of our lives online,” noting that “everything cannot become virtual, of course”.
+As Katherine Mangu-Ward, editor-in-chief of Reason Magazine, stated in a March 2020 Politico Magazine survey: the current pandemic “will sweep away many of the artificial barriers to moving more of our lives online,” noting that “everything cannot become virtual, of course”.
 This is how we are trying to adapt.

 Alas, as humans, we are starting to live, work and play alone… together.